posterllava/PosterLLaVA/README.md

 This repository is for the paper "PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM" (under review).

 <img src="/framework.png" alt="framework">
-<p align="center">The overall framework of the proposed layout generation method named PosterLLaVA.</p>

 ## 🗓️ Schedule
 - [x] Release online demo